A quick summary...

 Alongside questionnaires, several other types of research took place in the discovery phase to understand the scope and features that were needed, they included:

-Comparative research - Time was spent looking at direct competitors and non-compete educational training platforms.
+Research analysis - Time was spent looking at direct competitors and non-compete educational training platforms.
 The aim of this was to understand what others were doing in terms of the registration process and user journeys for interactive engagement features such as educational series ended in quizzes.

 From this I formed ideas to implement in design and took that to testing user journeys.

-User journeys - To understand the best routes different personas should take, user journeys were created for the main tasks to make sure each user type completed the action with efficiency.
+User journey mapping - To understand the best routes different personas should take, user journeys were mapped for the main tasks to make sure each user type completed the action with efficiency.

 These included registrations, entering a competition (below), taking a quiz starting from the homepage and contacting a trainer.
 The product needed to be an easy-to-use system personalised to an individual by retailer, store and LG trainer.
 These methods helped to plan features and page content and was then taken into consideration when delivering the site IA.

-Features to based on the different user types;
+Solutions based on the different user types;

 A - retailer staff/ third-party user